department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/form-templates-app.md

 - **First name and last name are required fields.** Middle name and suffix fields are optional.
 Mother’s maiden name field is not on every form.

 ### Important numbers: Social security number & VA file number
-Follow this pattern whenever you need to ask for a social security number or file number.
+Follow this pattern whenever you need to ask for a social security number or VA file number.

 ![applicant information important numbers template]({{site.baseurl}}/images/Applicant-info-important-numbers.png)